matn7/CS-Notes/src/main/java/basic_java/hearts/STREAMS.md

 Stream<Integer> integerStream = intStream.boxed();
 ```

-### Reusing intermediate operations of a stream chain
+### :star: Reusing intermediate operations of a stream chain

 - Stream is closed when ever terminal operation is called.
 Reusing the stream of intermediate operations, when only
 terminal operation is only varying, we could create a stream supplier to construct a new stream with all